-The Quality Assurance Inspector will conduct the Quality Control Audits described in the Compliance Assurance Plan in Appendix F. Environmental components to be reviewed as part of said audits will be spoils and construction and debris management, waste storage, spill response, petroleum and chemical storage and use, etc. At least one Quality Control and Assurance Inspector will be employed on a part-time basis as needed for the Project.
+The Quality Assurance Inspector will conduct the Quality Control Audits described in the Compliance Assurance Plan in Appendix F. At least one Quality Control and Assurance Inspector will be employed on a part-time basis as needed for the Project.

-The Quality Assurance Inspector will have the following responsibilities (BMP Document, Section 2.6.1):
+The Quality Assurance Inspector will have the following responsibilities (BMP Document, Section 2.6.1).:

 - 1. Perform quality audits on transmission lines, converter stations and substations. - 2.
 Verify that installation of the cable complies with construction specifications. - 3.
 Write and publish reports detailing results of field construction audits. - 4.
 Track non-conformances for work not meeting the required specifications. - 5.
-Require submission of corrective and preventive action from the Certificate Holders for any non-conformance with the construction plans. - 6.
+Require submission of corrective and preventive action from the Certificate Holders for any nonconformance with the construction plans. - 6.
 Maintain documentation in a systematic and orderly manner. - 7.
 Identify areas where the quality of work can be improved. - 8.
 Participate in conference calls and meetings. - 9.
 Develop in-process quality statistical reporting forms and charts to support the Compliance Assurance Plan found in Appendix F. - 10.
-Conduct audits of compliance with the Certificate, orders, and legal requirements as required by the Certificate Conditions.
+Conduct audits of compliance with the Certificate, Orders, and legal requirements as required by the Certificate Conditions